wiseman-timelord/Chat-Gradio-Gguf/README.md

 - This project is for a chat interface, and is not intended to overlap with other blueprints/projects, `Rpg-Gradio-Gguf` or `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
 - A, Windows 7-11 and Ubuntu 22-25, compatibility range; though Ubuntu 25 users have limitations I believe already due to python 3.13.
 Any and all compatibility issues within those ranges MUST be overcome.
 - This Program is also intended to have only basic tools of, DDG Search, Web Search, and Speech Out.
 The cost of having wide compatibility is scrifice of tool complexity.
-- I am not making this program for ME, its for the community, so that people on OS people should be using, that is Ubuntu and Windows, are able to use AI, even on legacy setups or banger laptops.
+- I am making this program for the community, so that people on Ubuntu and Windows, are able to use a single chatbot for AI, even on legacy setups or modern systems.

 ### Features
 - **Qt-Web Custom Browser**: The interface uses Qt-Web with Gradio, it appears as a regular application, and means your default browser are untouched.